timwredwards/timwredwards.github.io/_posts/2020-02-18-continuous-integration.md

 - It's far easier to review many smaller code diffs than one massive diff, making engineers lives easier.
 - There can be unexpected interactions or conflicts between system components, which are only exposed in an integration test.
 The earlier the components are tested together, the earlier the interaction is discovered.
 For example, two engineers write code to present modal controllers on separate branches, when they are both merged, the presentation logic breaks.

-If some code is not yet open for review, from the teams perspective, it's a liability and should be reviewed as soon as possible. *That* is continuous integration.
+If some code is not yet open for review, from the team's perspective, it's a liability and should be reviewed as soon as possible. *That* is continuous integration.

 ## How to achieve Continuous Integration
 Making code more CI-friendly can be as simple as breaking down features into smaller modules.